Distance Measurement using Ultrasonic Sensor and Arduino

 A 16x2 LCD is used for displaying distance.

-Find more about the working of distance measurement project in this tutorial: Distance measurement using ultrasonic sensor and AVR Microcontroller.
+Find more about the working of the distance measurement project in this tutorial: Distance measurement using ultrasonic sensor and AVR Microcontroller.

 Arduino Ultrasonic Sensor Code for Distance Measurement